Status Endpoint

 api.tomlandengine.toml

-Frequent Critical State Transitions
+Frequent Degraded or Critical State Transitions

-If nodes frequently transition to Critical:
+If nodes frequently transition to Degraded or Critical:

 - Review Engine resource allocation (GPU/CPU/memory)